hapify/cli/README.md

 Alias: `hpf g`

-This will generate all found channels from theirs templates and models.
+This command generates all found channels from theirs templates and models.
 To define the depth to look for channels, use this option: `--depth <n>`.
 Default is `2`.

 ```bash